Sadaatva/Walls-and-Gates/README.md

 ## Files

 1. **buildAdjacencyMatrix.cpp**
    - Defines a function to build the adjacency matrix for the labyrinth, representing connections between cells.
-Time complexity of this function is O(n

 2. **findDistances.cpp**
    - Implements BFS to find distances from gates to all reachable cells.